msyamkumar/cs220-f20-projects/p3/readme.md

 </h2>

-* Sep 16: to make q10 clearer, modified the description.
+* Sep 16: Modified q10's description, to make it clearer.

-* Sep 16: set function4 as optional.
+* Sep 16: Provided implementation for "Function 4".
+Just invoke the provided funciton to answer #q11 and #q12.

 # Project 3